Exporting Applicationstutorial processing

 To make it easier to send an entire directory, you can create a

 .zip file that collects the directory into a single file.
-I use 7-Zip for this, but you could just use whatever archive tool comes with your computer.
+I use 7-Zip for this, but you can use whatever archive tool comes with your computer.
 For example, on Windows 10 you can right-click a directory, then click

 Send to, then click